lammps/lammps/doc/src/replicate.rst

 unwrapped appropriately.

-The optional keyword *bbox* uses a bounding box to only check atoms in replicas that overlap with a processor's sub-domain when assigning atoms to processors.
+The optional keyword *bbox* uses a bounding box to only check atoms in replicas that overlap with a processor's subdomain when assigning atoms to processors.
 It typically results in a substantial speedup when using the replicate command on a large number of processors.
 It does require temporary use of more memory, specifically that each